-In our Provisional Audit Plan, we identified a number of key areas of focus for our audit of Hillingdon Pension Fund.
-This report sets out our observations and the status of our work in relation to these areas, including our views on areas which might be conservative and areas where there is potential risk and exposure.
+In our Outline Audit Planning Report we identified a number of key areas of focus for our audit of the financial statements of the Pension Fund.
+This report sets out our observations and status in relation to these areas, including our views on areas which might be conservative and areas where there is potential risk and exposure.
 Our consideration of these matters and others identified during the period is explained within the 'Areas of Audit Focus' section of this report and summarised below.